Soulifyx/Soulifyx.github.io/Teachers by Age in Singapore/README.md

 	      	.text("No. of teachers");
 ```

-X and Y axes are then created including the label for each axis.
+X and Y axes are then displayed including the label for each axis.

 ```javascript
 svg.selectAll(".barParent").remove();